vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 You can read [more in depth](#_3-hooking-into-hooks)

 ### 2-5.
 Recipe E (Manage module-level `config`)
-Sometimes you may need to pass values to populate fields in your module configuration dynamically.
+Sometimes you may need to pass values to populate fields in your module configuration.
 We give you the ability to pass a `config` object to `registerModule` function, giving you options to choose when you register the `module`.

-Basically you would have saved your module _configuration_ inside `local.json`, however, you might want to override some of it while registering a module.

 Suppose you need to use a 3rd party service integrated to your storefront.
 Most of the time you need to provide an API credentials encapsulated in a request to the 3rd party so that they will know _you are you_ and process a service and return a result that belongs to you.
-This recipe tells you how to do it with overriding 3rd party account during module registration.
+This recipe tells you how to do it with using 3rd party account during module registration.

 1. Open the `index.ts` file of `example-module` again at `./src/modules/example-module`